Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 A compliance period is a period at the end of which an emitter subject to the Regulation respecting a cap-and-trade system for greenhouse gas emission allowances must submit to the government a number of GHG emission allowances equal to the total verified GHG emissions that the emitter reported for the period.
 In other words, they must give the government one emission allowance for every ton of GHGs they emit into the atmosphere during the compliance period.

-On November 1 following the end of a compliance period (or if that is not a business day, on the first business day that follows), covered emitters must have a number of emission allowances in their compliance accounts that is at least equivalent to the verified GHG emissions for all their establishments subject to the C&T during the period in question.
+Compliance periods begin on January 1st following the end of the previous period and will continue for three years each.
+On November 1st following the end of a compliance period (or if that is not a business day, on the first business day that follows), covered emitters must have a number of emission allowances in their compliance accounts that is at least equivalent to the verified GHG emissions for all their establishments subject to the C&T during the period in question.

 First compliance period

-The first compliance period began on January 1, 2013, and ended on December 31, 2014.
-During this first compliance period, around 80 establishments, mainly in the industrial and electricity generation sectors, were subject to the cap-and-trade system.
-Exceptionally, this first period lasted two years, whereas subsequent periods each extend over three years.
+The first compliance period began on January 1st, 2013, and ended on December 31, 2014.
+During this first compliance period, around 80 establishments, mainly in the industrial and electricity generation sectors, were subject to the Cap-and-Trade System.
+Exceptionally, this first period lasted two years.

-Emitters subject to the cap-and-trade system during that first compliance period had until November 2, 2015 to remit to the government the number of emission allowances corresponding to their declared and verified emissions for the years 2013 and 2014.
+Emitters subject to the Cap-and-Trade System during that first compliance period had until November 2, 2015 to remit the emission allowances required for the years 2013 and 2014.
 All emitters subject to the C&T met their regulatory compliance requirements.

 See Report on the 2013-2014 Compliance Period of the Québec Cap-and-Trade System (PDF, 123 KB)